-In addition, a dedicated marked pedestrian crossing is provided across Centennial Avenue.
+A dedicated marked pedestrian crossing is provided across Centennial Avenue between Jenkins Street and Whitton Road adjacent to the Chatswood Public School frontage.
 This marked crossing is staffed by a TfNSW accredited school crossing traffic controller on school days between 8:00am - 9:30am and 2:30-4:00pm to manage the safe and efficient movement of pedestrians across Centennial Avenue.